stacyphillipsea/historicfloodlevels/README.md

 * Peak graph and peak table
 * All dates throughout are formatted as I want them to be
 * The download data button currently works well
+* Peak plot is being loaded into a Powerpoint (not yet built download button)

 ## Things that could be improved
 * The top 10 historic values tables is not formatted, and I would like it to show the colours of the storms